GarreauArthur/ldl/100daysolmlcode/log.md

 * a quick tour of google colab, I am probably going to use it to work on the keno project
+* read my notes on RNN, I need to implement one from scratch to really know how they work, know the shapes of the matrices...
+* deeplearning.ai C5W1L11 - BiDirectional RNN

+# day 19: 2019-01-21

+* started a course on Financial Markets for some reason, maybe I thought I add too much free time or whatever.
+I am just very curious about finance and markets and money, plus there is a lot of machine learning in this area
+* C5W1L12 : Deep RNNs, finally over with the first week of course 5, I feel like i took forever, now the assignements,

+# day 20: 2019-01-22

+* Started implementing a RNN "from scratch".
+I was expecting the networking to have more layers, not just `x,a-->tanh-->softmax-->y`, but `x,a-->tanh-->a-->tanh-->...` sharing all the different `a`.
+The coursera assignements are really too easy, you don't need to think to complete them, but it's still interesting to see the different blocks to build a RNN.
+I see it more like a way to validate my understanding of the course rather than a coding challenge.
+I mean now, there are tensorflow/keras, pytorch to build model easily, so I don't know if I should/ need to implement one from scratch all by myself.
+OMG I can't stop forgetting how to use python and numpy, that's lame.

+# day 21: 2019-01-23

+* I am mad, and can't focus
+* Complete LSTM code, up to : Backpropagation in recurrent neural networks

+# day 22: 2019-01-24

+* DeepMind Startcraft II demo boys, deepmind won, TLO got rekt
+* Started project Keno on Google colab
+* watch some part of Getting Started with TensorFlow and Deep Learning | SciPy 2018 Tutorial | Josh Gordon

+# day 23: 2019-01-25

+* watch a little bit of yesterday video <https://youtu.be/tYYVSEHq-io>
+GOAL : watch all the vid rapidly https://youtu.be/tYYVSEHq-io?t=1577 start implementing a RNN or LSTM or GRU with tensorflow keras keno, google colab